San Diego Criminal Threats Lawyer

 2) The defendant intended that the statement be taken as a threat;

 3) The threat was so clear, unconditional, and specific that it communicated an immediate possibility of carrying the threat out;

 4) The threat caused that person to sustain fear for her safety or for the safety of her immediate family;

 5) The person’s fear was reasonable under circumstances.

 Criminal threats are not only harmful to the person who they are directed to but also to that person’s immediate family.
 A criminal threat can make the recipient fear for their safety or for the safety of their immediate family.
-Examples of immediate family members are a parent, spouse, child or other household member.
+Examples of immediate family members are a parent, spouse, child, or other household members.